matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="getLastUnitGraphAcrossPlugins" id="getLastUnitGraphAcrossPlugins"></a>
 ### `getLastUnitGraphAcrossPlugins()`

-Same as [getLastUnitGraph](#getLastUnitGraph), but will set some properties of the ViewDataTable object based on the arguments supplied.
+Same as [getLastUnitGraph()](/api-reference/Piwik/Plugin/Controller#getlastunitgraph), but will set some properties of the ViewDataTable object based on the arguments supplied.

 #### Signature